Helping Meet Your Sustainability Goals

 Our Sustainability Commitment: Understand Your Needs.
 Overcome Your Challenges.
 Deliver Solutions.

-Our journey with you begins with understanding your sustainability needs.
+Our journey begins with understanding your sustainability needs.
 Whether it involves reducing part weight, improving operational efficiencies or specifying sustainable thermoplastics, we identify the best solutions for you, your application, and our planet.

-• 100% decompose in industrial composting environs
+• 100% decomposition in industrial composting environs

-• Assert >84% renewable feedstocks vs petroleum-based feedstock
+• 84%+ renewable feedstocks vs petroleum-based feedstock

 • Convert wasteful disposable applications into applications for continued reuse

-Our portfolio of sustainable thermoplastics, include:
+Our portfolio of sustainable thermoplastics include materials that meet:

 • ASTM D6400 – 04 Standard Specification for Compostable Plastics